doyensec/csharp_rand_py/README.md

 This works by keeping everything in equations of the form `a * Seed + b mod p`.

-You can `ressolve` these equations for any `Seed` to get the output of some `(new Random(Seed).Next...)`.
+You can `resolve` these equations for any `Seed` to get the output of some `(new Random(Seed).Next...)`.

 You can do algebra on the equations to find other more complicated situations.